hawk-de/generative-gestaltung-Shapes-and-Colors/.lesson/instructions.md

 3. What is the difference between `RGB` and `HSL`
 4. How to create colors in `HSL`?
 5. Alter colors using `hue`, `saturation` and `lightness`

+## Homework

+- Create a analogous color schema
+- Create a complementary color schema
+- Create a triadic color schema
+- Create a tetradic color schema
+- and arrange them in one sketch

+Bonus

+- Explore `lerpColor`
+- Create your own definition for a color theme e.g.: monochromatic + complementary or tbd